Welcome to Broadridge

 European Fund Market - Data Digest

-Lipper's annual review of the European funds industry provides 20 pages packed with sales and assets data on activity in different markets, as well as a look at which groups and products prospered in 2013.
+Broadridge's annual review of the European funds industry provides 30 pages packed with sales and assets data on activity in different markets, as well as a look at which groups and products prospered in 2015.
 The report includes unique data on cross-border activity, as well as commentary on various issues that impact the industry over the near term and long term + a special focus on US funds and ETFs distribution (page 26-32).

 You can view the report by clicking here